notdeltaxd/Pandora-API/README.md

   <a href="https://github.com/notdeltaxd/Pandora-API/issues">Request Feature</a>
 </h4>

-> ⚠️ This is an unofficial, experimental API.
+> ⚠️ The API is still in development.
+It’s an unofficial, experimental API.
 It’s for **educational use only** and not associated with Pandora.

 </div>